Submission Format and Deadline

 Some prizes are reviewed blindly.
 Please be sure your name does NOT appear on the paper itself, only on your cover page.
 If you have a faculty supervisor for your paper, please include the faculty member’s name in your email submission.

-- Submissions for the Klemens von Klemperer Prize are due by 5:00pm on Friday, March 30, 2018.
-Submissions for the Fisher Sander Prize are due by 5:00pm on Friday, May 4, 2018.
+- Submissions for the Klemens von Klemperer Prize are due by 5:00pm ET on Wednesday, April 4, 2018.
+Submissions for the Fisher Sander Prize are due by 5:00pm ET on Friday, May 4, 2018.
 Submissions for all other prizes are due on April 27, 2018 by 5:00pm.
 Submission deadlines will be strictly observed; late papers will not be accepted.

 - We will start accepting papers on March 19, 2018.